atom/atom/docs/upgrading/upgrading-your-package.md

 This attaches and detaches itself from the dom when toggled, canceling magically detaches it from the DOM, and it uses the classes `overlay` and `from-top`.

-Using the new APIs it should look like this:
+The new SelectListView no longer automatically detaches itself from the DOM when cancelled.
+It's up to you to implement whatever cancel beahavior you want.
+Using the new APIs to mimic the sematics of the old class, it should look like this:

 ```coffee
 # New!